 \begin{proposition} Let $f,g \in L^2(\mathbb{R}^2, \mathbb{R}_2)$.
 The quaternionic Fourier transform satisfies the following properties: \begin{enumerate}[label=(\alph*)] \itemsep0em \item $\langle f,g \rangle = \langle \Fq{f}, \Fq g\rangle$, \item $\|f\|_2 = \|\Fq f\|_2$, \item $\Fq (f(\cdot-a))(\xi) = e^{2\pi \xi \wedge a}\Fq f(\xi)$ , \item $\Fq (e^{2\pi \cdot \wedge a}f)(\xi) = (\Fq f)(\xi - a)$, \item $\displaystyle \Fq(f(b\cdot))(\xi) = \frac{1}{b^2}\Fq f\left(\frac{\xi}{b} \right)$, \item $(\Fq)^2 = \Id $, \end{enumerate} where $a\in\mathbb{R}^2$ and $b>0$.
 Furthermore, if $f \ast g$ is the convolution of $f$ and $g$, then

-which is also referred to as the \emph{convolution theorem} for the quaternionic Fourier transform. \end{proposition} The convolution theorem in \eqref{eq:quat_convolution} is due to Hogan and Morris \cite[Theorem~2.16]{hoganmorris2} and is understood in terms of spinor-vector matrices.
-It is also worth noting the convolution of two functions is defined similarly as in the classical setting with a caveat that, in general, $f \ast g \neq g \ast f$.
+which is also referred to as the \emph{convolution theorem} for the quaternionic Fourier transform. \end{proposition} The convolution theorem in \eqref{eq:quat_convolution} is proved in \cite[Theorem~2.16]{hoganmorris2} and is understood in terms of spinor-vector matrices.
+It is also worth noting that the convolution of two functions is defined similarly as in the classical setting with a caveat that, in general, $f \ast g \neq g \ast f$.
 For a more elaborate discussion on the quaternionic Fourier transform, refer to \cite{hoganmorris1,morristhesis}.

-We note in the next proposition that the SV matrix of the integral kernel of the quaternionic Fourier transform commutes with the SV matrix of any quaternion-valued function.
+We note in the next proposition that the spinor-vector matrix of the integral kernel of the quaternionic Fourier transform commutes with the spinor-vector matrix of any quaternion-valued function on the plane.

 \begin{proposition} If $f: \mathbb{R}^2 \to \mathbb{R}_2$, then for any $x,\xi \in \mathbb{R}^2$ we have